Follow These Four Steps, and Transform Your Team

 - If you could do it again, what would you do differently?

 - What will it be like when you can do that?

 - Can I make a suggestion?
 Can we discuss…?

 - What will you do about this in the future?

 What Are the ‘GROW’ Model’s Limitations?

-The ‘GROW’ model is task-focused, so it’s good in both work and sport situations.
-This simplicity is one of its strong points.
-However, it can miss some of the broader context.
-You need as much detail to hand as possible.
+The ‘GROW’ model is task-focused, so it’s good in both work and sports situations.
+However, this simplicity is one of its strong points.
+Specifically, it can miss some of the broader context.
+Remember you need as much detail to hand as possible.

-Ideally, the experts say sales coaching sessions should take place every two weeks and last for 45 minutes.
-That’s hard for field-based sales people.
-But with more and more salespeople and managers working from home, there’s clearly the opportunity to do it online.
+In executive coaching, it’s common for sessions to last 90 minutes, as they explore people’s aspirations for their careers.
+Business coaches helping small businesses usually allocate an hour, at monthly intervals.
+The experts say sales coaching sessions should take place every two weeks and last for 45 minutes.
+And that’s hard for field-based salespeople.
+But with more and more salespeople and managers working from home, there’s the opportunity to do it online.

 All Hands on Deck – Making Business Matter is Here to Help

 Making Business Matter (MBM) offers ‘GROW’ coaching cards as part of its bestselling coaching tools range.
 MBM’s coaching cards are the most comprehensive selection available, with bigger decks and more choices than anywhere else.